(Lesson Name):

 2.

-Meanings students must have before the lesson:[2]
+Meanings students must have to participate in the lesson:[2]

 1.